Kieffer Moore: Viking

 Moore went on trial with Norwegian Tippeligaen club Viking in the summer of 2015, and on 3 August, Viking signed Moore on a one-year contract.
 He arrived by Bosman ruling as another forward Osita Chikere was released.
 He made his debut against Sarpsborg on 8 August in a 2–0 victory, coming on for Suleiman Abdullahi.
 However, he would only make 9 appearances without a goal before leaving.

 Forest Green Rovers

 Having been made available for transfer Moore returned to England and spent time on trial with League Two clubs Exeter City, and Leyton Orient.
 On 18 January 2016, Moore signed for National League club Forest Green Rovers until June 2017.
 He made his debut for the club on 23 January 2016, playing as a central defender in a 1–0 home win against Braintree Town.
 His first goal for the club came in a 2–2 away draw at Barrow on 27 February 2016.
-He helped Forest Green make it into the National League play-offs after finishing second in the division, and appeared as a substitute in the play-off semi-final second leg against Dover Athletic, producing an instrumental performance that helped the club reach the play-off final at Wembley.
+He helped Forest Green make it into the National League play-offs after finishing second in the division, and appeared as a substitute in the play-off semi-final second leg against Dover Athletic.
 He was denied the chance to appear in the play-off final defeat to Grimsby Town after rupturing his appendix the night after the semi-final second leg.